Benchmarks for Bio AI

 Introduction

-CASP, CAMEO, MoleculeNet, and PoseBusters each illustrate a different benchmark role: blinded community assessment, continuous server evaluation, shared molecular datasets, and physical validity checks (Kryshtafovych et al., 2024; CAMEO, 2026; Wu et al., 2018; Buttenschoen et al., 2024).
+CASP, CAMEO, MoleculeNet, and PoseBusters each illustrate a different benchmark role: blinded community assessment, continuous server evaluation, shared molecular datasets, and physical validity checks (Kryshtafovych et al., 2024; Haas et al., 2018; Wu et al., 2018; Buttenschoen et al., 2024).
+The single-cell side adds scIB and OpenProblems; the therapeutic-discovery side adds the Therapeutics Data Commons; the cell-perturbation side adds the Virtual Cell Challenge as a peer-reviewed Cell benchmark frame for virtual-cell claims (Roohani et al., 2025).
+AI-bio safety evaluation adds another class: benchmarks and human-uplift studies that test whether a model changes access to hazardous knowledge or practical biological capability.

 Demonstrated capability includes benchmark-driven progress in protein structure prediction and increasingly strict evaluation of molecular docking and generation.
-CASP15 documents categories beyond single-chain structure, including complexes, RNA, and ligand binding (Kryshtafovych et al., 2024).
+CASP documents categories beyond single-chain structure, including complexes, RNA, and ligand binding (Kryshtafovych et al., 2024).
+CAMEO complements biennial CASP cycles with continuous blind server evaluation against newly released protein structures (Haas et al., 2018).
 PoseBusters demonstrated that physically invalid poses can pass simpler docking metrics (Buttenschoen et al., 2024).
+GuacaMol standardised goal-directed and distribution-learning benchmarks for de novo molecular design (Brown et al., 2019). scIB and OpenProblems demonstrated community-driven benchmarking for single-cell AI (Luecken et al., 2022; Luecken et al., 2025).
+Therapeutics Data Commons demonstrated multi-task therapeutic discovery benchmarking (Huang et al., 2022).

 | Evidence Anchor | What It Supports | Practical Constraint |